ctrlw/osm4vr/README.md

 );out;>;out qt;
 ```

-then add the resulting geojson file as asset and set a lat/lon within the extracted area
+Then add the resulting geojson file as an asset and set a lat/lon within the extracted area
 ```javascript
 <!doctype html>
 <html>